AdobeDocs/experience-manager-65.en/help/forms/using/integrate-aem-forms-with-adobe-analytics.md

 * **Save**: Number of times users save a form to the Forms Portal.

-The main advantage of using Adobe Launch over [Analytics using Cloud Service Framework](/help/forms/using/configure-analytics-forms-documents.md) is that you can also define custom events, in addition to these out of the box events.
-The customized events are defined using rule editor or customer clientlibs and are mapped to events in [!DNL Adobe Analytics].
+Apart from these out of the box events, you can also define custom events.

 The following figure illustrates the actions that you need to perform before viewing reports in [!DNL Adobe Analytics]: